Top 3 Reasons Why I Don't Respond to Contact Requests on LinkedIn

 So let's connect like we mean it.

 About me: How to build lasting relationships with employees, customers, clients and business partners?
 Useful and unique content that reflects the genuine interest your brand takes in their success goes a long way.
 It drives the conversation and gets more "shares" and "likes" on social media like LinkedIn.
-That's the kind of content I have specialized in as a freelance business writer, content strategist and book author.
-I live near San Francisco, travel a lot, and work in the cloud.
+That's the kind of content I have specialized in as a freelance business and B2B cybersecurity writer, content strategist and book author.
+I travel a lot, work in the cloud, also blog here.